reportportal/docs/src/md/src/TipsAndTricks/index.md

 # Tips and tricks

->If you see inconsistencies, typos or want to add something, please, [send us Pull Requests to branch it into our source code](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)
+>If you see inconsistencies, typos or want to add something, please, [send us your Pull Requests](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)

 ### How to avoid local execution reported into project space:
 **Option 1:**